Nebraska Department of Environment and Energy

 • Bellwood: Solarcollab is hoping to develop a community–owned solar farm powered by Emerging Technology.
 A 2– to 5–megawatt solar farm is planned.

-• Burt County: Sandhills Energy, the developer for Burt County Solar, LLC, recommended the solar farm be given approval of a conditional use permit.
+• Burt County: Sandhills Energy, the developer for Burt County Solar, LLC, could be operational by the end of 2026.
 The solar farm is planned to generate 250 megawatts.
-Construction is anticipated to begin in November 2021 with the commercial operation date of May 2023.

 • Butler Public Power District: The Butler Public Power District, in David City, is planning construction of a two–megawatt solar farm that would generate energy for the district.
 The solar farm would be part of a ten–megawatt project that five power districts in Nebraska have teamed up to construct: Howard Greeley Rural Public Power District, in Howard County; Perennial Public Power, out of York; Norris Public Power District, in Beatrice; and Polk Rural Public Power District, from Stromsburg.